 Charitable gift annuities are funds received by Gettysburg Foundation on the condition that Gettysburg Foundation is required to pay stipulated amounts to a beneficiary during their lifetime.
 Contribution revenues are recognized at the date the agreements are established and a liability is recorded for the present value of the estimated future payments to be made to the beneficiary.
 Gettysburg Foundation uses the applicable federal rate at the time of gift as the basis for determining the discount rate for recording annuity obligations at net present value.
-The discount rates used by Gettysburg Foundation range from 1.4% to 4.2%.
 Adjustments to annuities payable are recorded as change in value of split-interest annuity liability in the statement of activities and changes in net assets as a component of changes in net assets with donor restrictions.